-- 5. Identify the number of work hours per week that constitute each staff in the bidder's proposal. - 6.
-Describe the proposed organizational structure, including an organizational chart in an appendix to the bidder's proposal. - 7.
-Describe program efforts to recruit, hire and train staff or volunteers who are from or have experience working with peers. - 8.
-Describe how the program will prioritize retaining current CPRC staff wherever applicable and appropriate.
-Provide attestation that staff currently employed in a CPRC will be considered for employment. - 9.
-Describe the management level person responsible for coordinating and leading efforts to reduce disparities in access, quality, and treatment outcomes for the populations served.
-Information provided should include the individual's title, organizational positioning, education, and relevant experience. - 10.
-Provide the agency's hiring policies, including background and credential checks, as well as handling of prior criminal convictions. - 11.
-Provide the approach and scheduling of administrative and/or other types of supervision for all program staff. - 12.
-Describe the strategy to deliver topics related to diversity, inclusion, cultural competence, and the reduction of discrepancies in the access, quality, and program outcomes, which includes information on implicit bias, diversity, recruitment, creating inclusive working environments, and providing languages access services. - 13.
-Provide a list of the bidder's board members and their current terms, including each member's professional licensure and organizational affiliation(s).
+- 7. Provide copies of job descriptions or resumes as an appendix limited to two (2) pages each for all proposed staff. - 8.
+Identify the number of work hours per week that constitute each FTE in the bidder's proposal.
+If applicable, define the Part Time Equivalent work hours. - 9.
+Description of the proposed organizational structure, including an organizational chart in an appendix to the bidder's proposal. - 10.
+The bidder's hiring policies, including background and credential checks, as well as handling of prior criminal convictions. - 11.
+Describe the strategy to deliver topics related to diversity, inclusion, cultural competence, and the reduction of discrepancies in the access, quality, and program outcomes, which includes information on implicit bias, diversity, recruitment, creating inclusive working environments, and providing languages access services. - 12.
+The approach for supervision of clinical staff, if applicable. - 13.
+A list of the bidder's board members and their current terms, including each member's professional licensure and organizational affiliation(s).
 The proposal shall indicate if the Board of Directors votes on contract-related matters. - 14.
-Provide a list of consultants the bidder intends to utilize for the contract resulting from this RFP, including each consultant's professional licensure and organizational affiliation(s).
+A list of consultants the bidder intends to utilize for the contract resulting from this RFP, including each consultant's professional licensure and organizational affiliation(s).
+Each consultant must be further described as to whether they are also a board member and, if so, whether they are a voting member.
+The bidder must identify all reimbursement the consultant received as a board member over the last twelve (12) months.